Magdalen Islands: Geography

-Administratively, the islands are part of the Gaspésie–Îles-de-la-Madeleine region in the Canadian province of Quebec.
+Administratively, the islands are part of the Gaspésie–Îles-de-la-Madeleine region in the Canadian province of Québec.
 The islands form the territory equivalent to a regional county municipality (TE) and the census division (CD) of Les Îles-de-la-Madeleine.
 Their geographical code is 01.

 The islands are also coextensive with the urban agglomeration of Les Îles-de-la-Madeleine, which is divided into two municipalities: Les Îles-de-la-Madeleine (2011 census pop.
 12,291), the central municipality, and Grosse-Île (pop.
 490).
 Their mayors are Gaétan Richard and Rose Elmonde Clarke, respectively.